 This pricing model stands in stark contrast to a ‘traditional’ pricing method used by linear television advertisers.
 These advertisers typically rely on an antiquated rating points basis, using metrics such as cost per point (CPP), gross rating point (GRP), or television rating point.
 These models tend to be out of date and less effective than OTT pricing.

 This is quite a bit different from other streaming services, which may have an obligation to serve a certain inventory at any given time, placing those needs ahead of the client.
 That is not the case with Strategus.
-Between our massive inventory and programmatic bidding, we have the ability to buy and serve content in Real Time, via the best, most targeted inventory available anywhere.
+Between our massive inventory and programmatic bidding, we can buy and serve content in Real Time, via the best, most targeted inventory available anywhere.

 First, as mentioned earlier, it is important to understand that by its very nature, OTT usually exists in a cookie-less, click-less ecosystem.
 Therefore, it can be a challenge to track “ironclad” ROI, or at least, as most traditional marketers might think of it.